And then there were four.

 Good TV trumps good performances: Durbin's vocal performances were questionable last week.
 But his emotional reaction to the Badfinger ballad Without You was the most compelling bit of television aired on Idol that night.
-Above all, Idol remains a TV show, and singers who can make magic onscreen perform ahead of better vocalists who don't (Pia Toscano, that one was for you).
+Above all, Idol remains a TV show, and singers who can make magic onscreen perform ahead of better vocalists who don't (beautiful, boring Pia Toscano, that one was for you).

 The journey still matters: McCreery's transformation from shy, unassuming country prodigy to a swaggering, self-assured singer comfortable on TV's biggest stage is the kind of progression that makes Idol voters swoon.
 On a show so pointedly focused on turning unknowns into stars, the singer who comes closest to living that dream onstage usually wins the whole nine yards.